kjahani/kjahani/README.md

 ## About Me

 I am a PhD holder in Artificial Intelligence from the University of Tehran.
+Postdoctoral Researcher in Artificial Intelligence at Sharif University of Technology.

 My research focuses on developing scalable, trustworthy and privacy-preserving AI systems for: